mcgingras/NPC/README.md

 - [] possibly add the more elaborate "mint module per tokenId" controller?
 - [] traits as "trait" of NPC (tokenURI details)
+- [] make sure equippable extension is easy to use (might need to improve equipping multiple at once, or what happens with multicall)
+- [] make it easy to mint base NFT + deploy 6551 account + possibly mint traits all in one tx? (onboarding UX)

 ## First time local setup